iamdayo/Olist-Brazilian-E-Commerce---Delivery-and-Customer-Experience-Analysis/README-Project.md

 On average, every city in the dataset receives its orders before the estimated date.

 That is true, but an average can hide a lot.
-If half a city's orders arrive ten days early and the other half arrive five days late, the city still averages out as early, which the customers in the second half still got a late parcel.
+If half a city's orders arrive ten days early and the other half arrive five days late, the city still averages out as early, but the customers in the second half still got a late parcel.

 The table below counts how many individual orders arrived after their estimated delivery date: